txtatech/forthttp/README.md

 ### **About:**

-**The 'forthttp' Forth Web Interpreter is a powerful and versatile software application that combines Rust-based web server functionality with Forth language integration.
+**The 'forthttp' Forth Web Interpreter is a versatile software application that combines Rust-based web server functionality with Forth language integration.
 It allows users to interact with a web interface to input and execute Forth commands, providing a seamless and efficient way to work with Forth programming.**

 **System Architecture:**